 Meze parties are a fun and easy way to plan a night with family and friends.
-Make the recipes ahead of time, set the table, and keep the red wine flowing!
+Make the recipes for this Turkish meze menu ahead of time, set the table, and keep the red wine flowing!

 First of all, what is a meze?
 A meze (or mezze) is a collection of small dishes that is either served as an appetizer course, or as the main meal when served with spirits.
 The individual dishes themselves are usually referred to as mezedes or mezedhes.

 These small plates are meant to be shared among a group, and are found in Eastern Mediterranean places such as Greece and Turkey (as well as in various Middle Eastern countries).
 If you’re familiar with Spanish Tapas, then you already know the drill.

 The meze is typically brought out by the “house” (restaurant), and many times are determined by whatever they made that morning, rather than selected by someone at the table.
 There’s usually a variety of creamy Turkish dips, tasty fried treats, fresh salads, and lots of bread for scooping.

 Hosting a Turkish mezze party is as simple as making the mezedes recipes (most of which can be made in advance), setting them out on a big table, and pouring some glasses of wine.

 Throughout my travels to Greece and Turkey, I’ve had the chance to sample many different mezedes.
 Although I love Greek recipes and have quite a few on my site, in today’s post I’m writing specifically about how to host a Turkish Meze party!
 Some of my favorite dishes (and my own recipes!) are listed below, but first we need to talk about equipment and ingredients.